UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

 [50, 51, 52, 99, 99]
 ```

-Since we did not use the assignment operator, we were able to make a
-modification to the global variable.
-Modifying objects like this within
+Modifying objects like this within a function without returning them is
-a function without returning them is called a function **Side Effect**.
+called a function **side effect**.

 Notes: Script here